 JJ Charlesworth & James Heartfield First published in Art Monthly, March 2014 Recently, objects seem to have taken on a life of their own.
 This man thinks that another slice of cake will make him happy.
 That woman thinks that a better school will get her son good qualifications.
 This man has thousands of girlfriends stored… Continue reading Subjects v Objects

 My column on the latest sculpture commissions for Trafalgar Square's Fourth Plinth on ArtReview.com.
 Read it here "The Fourth Plinth committee appear to imagine the public as a strange fusion of bored teenager and angry mob; restless, distracted, excited by bold shapes and colours and thoughtless political truisms about the state of the world."

-“The building, superimposed on the larger sequence of the pre/post-historic wasteland, is of a factory of sorts, a place for the production of political ideology, at a time when working people’s actions had a direct effect on the world.
+My discussion of Hannah Sawtell's show RE PETITIONER IN ZERO TIME for Art-Agenda "The building, superimposed on the larger sequence of the pre/post-historic wasteland, is of a factory of sorts, a place for the production of political ideology, at a time when working people’s actions had a direct effect on the world.
 The building stands in for the… Continue reading Review: Hannah Sawtell at Vilma Gold, London

 My column for the April issue of ArtReview.
 "There’s a poster on the platform at Barbican underground station, my stop now when I head to ArtReview’s fancy new offices.
 The poster is for the Hayward Gallery’s current exhibition, Light Show, with an upbeat, punning quote from The Independent newspaper: ‘Hayward Gallery trips the light switch… Continue reading Are you experienced?
 The relentless rise of experience art